 Focus on Patient Wellness

-When asked what they would do with an extra hour each day, almost 2 in 3 patients said they would use it to improve their physical and mental health.
+These healthcare business insights reported that when asked what they would do with an extra hour each day, almost 2 in 3 patients said they would use it to improve their physical and mental health.
 Almost a third said they would spend some of that extra hour tracking and analyzing their health data.
 And nearly 1 in 5 patients said they would allocate that time to talking with their doctors about their health goals.

 Other responses to that question over extra time suggest an indirect pursuit of wellness, with some patients saying they would spend the hour with friends and family, or sorting out finances and other practical, but often stressful, tasks.